CHT2520-web-prog/intro-to-laravel/basic-CRUD-using-Laravel.md

   </form>
 </x-layout>
 ```

-TODO CSRF

-Back in FilmController.php, load this view from the create() method
+- Back in `FilmController.php`, load this view from the `create()` method

 ```php
     function create()
     {
         return view('films.create');
     }
 ```

 The form won't work yet, but you should be able to access the create view.

 - On your own add a view for the About page.
-Make sure this view is loaded from the FilmController.
+Make sure this view is loaded from the *FilmController*.

 ## Setting up the Database

-First we need to delete our exsiting films table from our database.
+- First we need to delete our existing films table from our database.
-In phpmyadmin, select your films table
+- In phpmyadmin, select your films table
-Select operations
+- Select operations
-Scroll down to the bottom of the page and select drop to delete the table.
+- Scroll down to the bottom of the page and select drop to delete the table.

 ### Specifiying the database settings

-Back in VS Code, open the .env file.
+- Back in your code editor, open the *.env* file.
-Find the database settings in this file and edit them to specify mysql as the database, and your database, username and passord e.g.
+- Find the database settings in this file and edit them to specify mysql as the database, and your database, username and password e.g.

 ```
 DB_CONNECTION=mysql